Rikveet/Asteroids-Unity/README.md

 - At 1000 units your energy shield is not operable and you are susceptible to enemy hits.
 - Enemies can also gain mass if they hit neural planets.

+To launch the game extract game.zip and launch the game.exe file.
+You would need [unity project manager]() to open the project.
 More info can be found at [Project website](https://rh18vo.wixsite.com/3p98finalproject/materials-and-models)